UNINETTSigma2/documentation/software/application_guides/rstudio.md

 ## Running RStudio

-- Run the following command: `PASSWORD='rstudio123' apptainer exec --bind $HOME/.rstudio/run:/var/run/rstudio-server,$HOME/.rstudio/lib:/var/lib/rstudio-server,$HOME/.rstudio/tmp:/tmp rstudio_latest.sif rserver --auth-none=0 --auth-pam-helper-path=pam-helper --www-address=0.0.0.0 --www-port=8521 --server-user=$USER`
+- Run the following command (on the terminal inside the node you were allocated): `PASSWORD='rstudio123' apptainer exec --bind $HOME/.rstudio/run:/var/run/rstudio-server,$HOME/.rstudio/lib:/var/lib/rstudio-server,$HOME/.rstudio/tmp:/tmp rstudio_latest.sif rserver --auth-none=0 --auth-pam-helper-path=pam-helper --www-address=0.0.0.0 --www-port=8521 --server-user=$USER`

 - Open your web browser and go to the address: `127.0.0.1:8521` or `localhost:8521` .
 Remember to replace the port number for the one you've chosen.